cocoaheads-hh/cocoaheads-hh.github.io/_posts/2020-04-02-april-meetup.md

 Also, advices and tipps from you are very welcome! 🙏🏼

-Please find the **Zoom link** on the [meetup page](https://www.meetup.com/de-DE/CocoaHeads-Hamburg/events/zkldgrybcgbdb/) (already) or on Slack (on the day of the meetup).
+Please find the **Zoom link** on the [meetup page](https://www.meetup.com/de-DE/CocoaHeads-Hamburg/events/zkldgrybcgbdb/) (already)(you need to RSVP to see it) or on Slack (on the day of the meetup).
 Also see our [note on Zoom](#note-on-zoom) below.

 **Schedule**

 19:00 - Virtual "doors" open
 Let's gather in Slack!
 Join our workspace 'cocoaheadshamburg.slack.com' to enable an easier communication.
+[Get an invite here](https://slack.cocoaheads.hamburg).

 19:30 - Meeting starts 🎉
 Everyone joins the Zoom session.